 With that in mind, here are a few suggestions for ways that parents can step up and help bring a spark of life into their children’s new, often difficult remote-driven education.

 Put Down the Screens

 First thing’s first: with junior sitting in front of a screen all day — yes, they’re learning, but it doesn’t change the fact that it’s still screen time — it’s important that you get everyone up and moving regularly.
-There are a million different ways that you can get some exercise.
-One of the best ways is to get outside and do something, such as:
+There are a million different ways that you can get some exercise.and do something, such as:

 - Going for a bike ride.